syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 * Dynamic objects
 * Business objects

-You can create a template document with Merge fields using Microsoft Word.
-The following screenshot shows how to insert a merge filed in the Word document using Microsoft Word.
+You can create a template document with Merge fields by using the Microsoft Word.
+The following screenshot shows how to insert a merge filed in the Word document by using the Microsoft Word.

 ![](MailMerge_images/MailMerge_img1.jpeg)